 - Review policies and procedures to eliminate any unconscious bias.

 Avoid straying into positive discrimination

-The DTL team also lists reasonable adjustments that can be made if a person with a disability faces a barrier to employment.
+The Develop Training team also lists reasonable adjustments that can be made if a person with a disability faces a barrier to employment.

 - Structural or physical changes to premises.